Powering the Future

 Ceres holds regular stakeholder engagements with several of the nation’s largest electric power companies, including National Grid, Exelon, PG&E and Arizona Public Service (APS).
 These stakeholder meetings bring together corporate executives, investors and public interest groups to focus company attention on sustainability risks and set specific goals for managing them, including by reducing carbon emissions and water use and increasing energy efficiency and renewable energy targets and addressing the sustainability impacts of their suppliers.

 Investors in Ceres' Investor Network on Climate Risk are using their leverage as shareholders to secure meaningful commitments on sustainability challenges from companies they invest in.
 Through shareholder resolutions and face-to-face meetings, investors working with Ceres are asking utilities to improve their transparency on sustainability-related risks and to set tangible performance goals for reducing their carbon footprint and water use.

 Ceres is building business and investor support for forward-thinking clean energy policies regionally, nationally and globally.
 We’ve mobilized investors and electric power companies to support national climate and energy policies, including the important defeat of Proposition 23 in California in November 2010, which would have stalled implementation of the state’s climate policy.

-Ceres issues bi-annual reports benchmarking air emissions of the nation’s 100 largest electric power companies.
+Ceres issues reports benchmarking air emissions of the nation’s 100 largest electric power companies.
 This information is used by companies, investors, analysts and advocates to evaluate and track companies’ emissions performance across the industry.
-The most recent report was released in June 2010.
+The most recent report was released in May 2013.